fastforwardlabs/few-shot-text-classification/README.md

 (Remove the `!` for non-CML/CDSW environments.)

 ---
-NOTE: The scripts are intended to be run on a GPU-enabled machine in order to complete in a timely fashion.
-On a CPU-only machine, these scripts can take from 3-6 hours to complete.
+NOTE: The scripts and notebooks were originally intended to be run on a GPU-enabled machine in order to complete in a timely fashion.
+On a CPU-only machine, they can take from 3-6 hours to complete.
 With GPUs enabled, this reduces to a few minutes.

+However, we provide pre-computed data sources for the scripts so that they can be executed with only a CPU.
+The notebooks, however, require additional data sources that we do not currently include.
+These instead rely explicitly on GPU-compute to process data.

 ---